Range of Motion (ROM) Exercises for the Hip and Knee

 - Extend knee and hip together to return to neutral.

-- Repeat flexion/extension sequence per restorative plan order.
+- Repeat flexion/extension sequence per restorative plan order (commonly 10-15 repetitions with hold duration per order).

-- Complete post-procedure comfort/safety checks, hand hygiene, and document ROM performed with any pain/skin or status changes.
+- Complete post-procedure comfort/safety checks (bed low/locked and call light within reach), perform hand hygiene, and document ROM performed with any pain, skin issues, or status changes.

 Common Errors